Manasik: History

 One of the earliest experts in manāsik was the Prophet's Companion Abdullah ibn Umar.
 From him, it is reported that he alternately went one year to Hajj and the other year to 'Umrah.
 During the pilgrimage season (mausim) he was then active as Mufti.
 Together with Abd Allah ibn Abbas he delivered his Fatwa - Sessions on the arrival of the pilgrims.

 One of the earliest monographic treatises on the entirety of the pilgrimage rites is the Kitāb al-Manāsik of Qatāda ibn Diʿāma (died 735/6).
 The first part of this work is preserved in the tradition of his disciple Sa'īd ibn Abī'Arūba (died 773).
 Later, numerous other Manāsik works were written.

 As reported by Christiaan Snouck Hurgronje, who was in Mecca at the end of the 19th century, the Manasik were taught to the pilgrims in their own colleges before the pilgrimage began.

 There are several general guidelines for Umrah and Hajj that must be known by pilgrims when in Medina and Mecca wants to do Hajj or Umrah.
-Things that we may not apply in the country should be done in the Holy Land such as maintaining courtesy towards other people from many countries.
+Things which may not be applied in the country should be done in the Holy Land such as maintaining courtesy towards other people from many countries.
 We must do this so that our worship is smooth and fervent.